iperal2021/blog/about.md

 permalink: /about/
 ---

-Hi!
-I'm Iker Peral, student at the University Rey Juan Carlos
+:smile: Hi!
+I'm Iker Peral

-### More Information
+:pencil: Student at the University Rey Juan Carlos

-A place to include any other types of information that you'd like to include about yourself.
+:computer: This blog aims to house the memory of the practices for the subject of mobile robotics

 ### Contact me